rafelafrance/label_finder/README.md

 #### Prepare input

-You will need the output data from the Zooniverse expedition and you will also need access to the [label reconciliation script](https://github.com/juliema/label_reconciliations)
+You will need the output data from the Zooniverse expedition, and you will also need access to the [label reconciliation script](https://github.com/juliema/label_reconciliations)

 Convert the output from Zooniverse into an "unreconciled" CSV using `label_reconciliations` like this: